Why Presidio Knolls School?

 The world of our childhood is vastly different from the world our children will inherit.
 Here at Presidio Knolls School, we seek to prepare our students to thrive in that future, whatever it may look like.
 That means we teach our students how to use and contextualize the skills and knowledge they acquire—not just memorize facts for the sake of grades and test scores.

 Our 21st century curriculum works at the intersection of Mandarin immersion and progressive education.
-The cognitive benefits of learning a second language are well-recognized—stronger executive functioning, better spatial reasoning, and enhanced cultural empathy to name a few.
-But the way we approach immersion (full immersion through 5th grade and 50% through middle school, with yearly travel to China starting in 5th grade) adds the additional benefit of ensuring that our students graduate fully bilingual and bicultural.
+The way we approach immersion (full immersion through 5th grade and 50% through middle school, with yearly travel to China starting in 5th grade) ensures that our students graduate fully bilingual and bicultural.

 Being bicultural expands our students’ world views—they know more, and they know differently.
 We combine immersion with a progressive pedagogy that works with a child’s natural inquisitiveness and desire to do, to make, to experiment, and to be involved with the world around them.
 Learning takes place in the classroom, but also in the greater world outside the classroom—from the streets of San Francisco to the mountains of China.
 Through these experiences, our graduates become creative, resilient, and adaptable global leaders.